NDCLab/tfpca-tutorial/README.md

 |——`psychophysiology_toolbox-1.0.0`

-Psychophysiology Tool Box (PTB) is a scripting-based Matlab toolbox developed by Edward Bernat.
+Psychophysiology Tool Box (PTB) is a scripting-based Matlab toolbox developed by Edward Bernat and colleagues.
 PTB allows one to compute ERPs and TF representations (using Cohen's Class RID and RID-Rihaczek) and to decompose TF-PCA solutions on these data (http://www.ccnlab.umd.edu/Psychophysiology_Toolbox/).
 The PTB expects that data is formated in a particular manner and that a particular directory structure is used.
 Additionally, PTB expects that the user interacts with the toolbox by editing a series of scripts that must then be run from the appropriate working directory.

 |——`tftb`